-The article was prompted by studies showing even people with $5 million in net worth say they don’t feel rich in today’s economy.
+This Atlantic article finds people with $5 million in net worth say they don’t feel rich in today’s economy.
 And even a $350,000 salary isn’t necessarily enough to feel secure, at least according to this budget methodology.

 But certain things lead people to feel satisfied and happy about their money.

 1. Awareness of one’s financial situation is perhaps the #1 factor for money satisfaction.

 For most people, true awareness of their financial situation brings the greatest peace of mind.

 As noted by financial coach Maggie Germano, “the people who feel the best about their financial situation … are people who are fully aware of what their financial situation is.”

 We’ve seen this here at Tiller Money.
 Even people with large amounts of debt and limited income feel better when they’re tracking their money and they know where it’s coming and going.
 A habit as simple as looking at ones bank balance once per day or week can help.

 Financial fear and anxiety grow from lack of engagement and awareness.

 2. Certain kinds of spending can make people feel better.

 It’s well documented that people feel better – and more financially secure – when they spend in certain areas.
 These areas include spending on charity, memorable experiences, and paying others to handle tedious and dreaded tasks, like bookkeeping or house chores.
 (More to come on this.)